yury-lysogorskiy/lammps/doc/src/fix_hmc.rst

    compute hmc_ke_ID all ke
    compute hmc_pe_ID all pe
    compute hmc_peatom_ID all pe/atom
-   compute hmc_oress_ID all pressure NULL virial compute hmc_pressatom_ID all stress/atom NULL virial
+   compute hmc_press_ID all pressure NULL virial compute hmc_pressatom_ID all stress/atom NULL virial

 The output of these computes can be accessed by the input script,